villekf/OMEGA-doc/docs/source/algorithms.rst

 ---------------------------

 For image-based preconditioners, in MATLAB/Octave you need to input ``options.precondTypeImage = [false;false;false;false;false;false;false];`` and then select the appropriate preconditioners by setting its element to ``true``.
 See below for the elements.
 In general you can select multiple preconditioners, except for diagonal, EM and IEM preconditioners, which are mutually exclusive.
+Image-based preconditioners, as the name implies, work in the image-space.

 Only certain algorithms support image-based preconditioners.
 These are: MRAMLA, MBSREM, FISTA, FISTAL1, PKMA, PDHG, PDHGKL, PDHGL1, PDDY, and SAGA.
 If an image-based preconditioner is used with an algorithm not listed, it's not used.